rna-devknight/Cop4331-contact-manager-project/README.md

 Objective: Develop a contact mananger web app.

+This project is complete and was a success and therefore will now be archived.

 ## Team Members and Roles
 | Team Member  | Role |
 | ------------- | ------------- |